Lylll9436/Lylll9436/README.md

 - 👋 Hi, I’m @Lylll9436
 - 👀 I’m interested in machine learning and I'm a architect student
-- 🌱 I’m currently learning coding and I'm totally a fresh hand
+- 🌱 I’m currently learning coding and I'm totally a FRESH HAND
 - 💞️ I’m looking to collaborate on urban design
 - 📫 How to reach me WeChat: Lylll9436 or email: 220230195@seu.edu.cn